A 7-day, private tour of the glorious north and north-west, starting from the heritage city of Dublin

 - Solis Lough Eske Castle Donegal: 2 nights in a deluxe king bedded room.

 - The Shelbourne Hotel (or similar 5 star hotel): Dublin: 1 night in a deluxe room.

-DRIVER/GUIDE SERVICES: UYou’ll have exclusive use of our professional driver-guide services for five days.
-One driver-guide will meet you straight from your flight to Dublin and accompany you for the rest of your trip.
+DRIVER/GUIDE SERVICES: You’ll have exclusive use of our professional driver-guide services for five days of the seven days.
 You’ll be safely returned to Dublin airport on your return.

 A party of up to two passengers will travel in a luxury saloon vehicle.
 We’ll provide a luxury minivan for three to five passengers.
 For a larger group, we’ve got many luxury vehicles to suit your needs.